raffaellarinaldi/raffaellarinaldime/README.md

-# Setup Website for Raffaella
+# Setup Website for Raffaella Rinaldi

 First, make sure you install the required global dependencies.